TunChiehHsu/National-Election-Study/README.md

 # Logistic Regression

+A case study of STA 521 Predictive Modeling at Duke University.
-We will explore logistic regression with the National Election Study data from Gelman & Hill (GH).
+We will explore the National Election Study data from Gelman & Hill (GH) with logistic regression.